syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ## Suggesting choices and appending suggestions to text

-The text is appended to the first matched item in the suggestions collection, and filtered suggestions are displayed in a drop-down list.
+The text is appended to the first matched item in the suggestions collection, and filtered suggestions are displayed in a drop-down list by using ComboBoxMode `SuggestAppend`.
 Users can pick an item from a list directly or use up and down keys for browsing the list.

 {% tabs %}